Show All

 World Bank regions

-Groupings of countries used by the World Bank: South Asia, East Asia and Pacific, Europe and Central Asia, Latin America and Caribbean, Middle East and North Africa, Sub-Saharan Africa.
+Groupings of countries used by the World Bank: South Asia, East Asia and Pacific, Europe and Central Asia, Latin America and Caribbean, Middle East and North Africa, Africa.
 See World Bank.

 Years lived with disability (YLDs)